Site menu

 The care workforce pathway is a new career structure for the adult social care workforce.

-The Department of Health and Social Care is developing the pathway in partnership with Skills for Care, representatives from the adult social care workforce and people who receive care and support.
+The Department of Health and Social Care has developed the pathway in partnership with Skills for Care, representatives from the adult social care workforce and people who receive care and support.

-It will set out clearly what a career in adult social care means and the level of knowledge, experience and skills required to deliver high-quality, personalised, care and support.
+It sets out clearly what a career in adult social care means and the level of knowledge, experience and skills required to deliver high-quality, personalised, care and support.

-By having a standardised pathway, it will empower social care workers to develop themselves and their career.
-It will set out how they can gain skills, access learning and development, and progress their careers in a way that meets their aspirations.
+By having a standardised pathway, this empowers social care workers to develop themselves and their career.
+It sets out how they can gain skills, access learning and development, and progress their careers in a way that meets their aspirations.

-The first phase of the pathway focuses on direct care and support roles at four levels.
-Each level relates to a role category.
+The pathway uses eight role categories.
 Roles within each category may have different job titles but the roles will have a high degree of similarity across the sector.

 The role categories are: